talhanai/public--OOP-Fall21/7 Performance/Multi-file Code/Readme.md

 # Multi-file Code
-As coding projects increase in size, it helps to orgianize logic, functions, and classes into seperate files.
+As coding projects increase in size, it helps to organize logic, functions, and classes into separate files.

 ## File Contents: multiple `.cpp`
 The example below shows how organize code across different files in a project that would be composed of the following files: